mrdr1720/mr/_posts/2021-08-12-gauging-sentiment.md

 My advice: don’t pay attention to the CNN Fear and Greed Index or Put/Call Ratio or whatever sentiment gauge is being circulated to try and gauge sentiment.
 Pay attention to the reluctant bulls because when they capitulate the boat is truly one-sided and downside risk is great.

+How to gauge this?
+I think the correct mix is complete arrogance amongst the permabulls (shit-talking, endless bullish chart posting, especially from people who had gone dormant for a number of weeks when things weren't so rosy) along with the aforementioned abandonment of bearish positions from the reluctant bulls.
+In other words, when it is <i>really</i> hard to find people actually heavily positioned for a bear market.

 Trading is harder than it seems.

 As an aside, as I write this, there are those who I follow who were bearish on Bitcoin since they first heard of it who are now talking about “buyable dips.”
 Let’s see how this unfolds.

-Aside part two: interestingly <a href="https://www.teslarati.com/tesla-tslaq-abandons-short-bet-no-revival/" target="_blank">this article showed up in my feed literally ten minutes after I posted this.</a>
+Aside part two: interestingly, <a href="https://www.teslarati.com/tesla-tslaq-abandons-short-bet-no-revival/" target="_blank">this article showed up in my feed literally ten minutes after I posted this.</a>